eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 `latest.ver` file should also contain the latest version which makes it convenient to tag images in CI systems.
 This makes it possible to run images without tags, so that Docker automatically pulls the latest tag. `latest.ver` is optional though.

-6. Run `build.sh` in all 3 subdirs in dockerfiles directory.
+6. Run `build.sh` in all 3 subdirs in `dockerfiles` directory.
 By default all images will be tagged as `nightly`.
 You may specify tag with `--tag=$TAG` argument passed to a script.

 7. Run your custom Che:

 ```
-docker run -ti -v /var/run/docker.sock:/var/run/docker.sock -v ~/che-data:/data yourOrg/yourCustomAssembly-cli:nightly
+docker run -ti -v /var/run/docker.sock:/var/run/docker.sock -v ~/che-data:/data yourOrg/yourCustomAssembly-cli:nightly start
 ```

 You may run the latest (no tag) or a particular tag too:

 ```
-docker run -ti -v /var/run/docker.sock:/var/run/docker.sock -v ~/che-data:/data yourOrg/yourCustomAssembly-cli:0.1.0
+docker run -ti -v /var/run/docker.sock:/var/run/docker.sock -v ~/che-data:/data yourOrg/yourCustomAssembly-cli:0.1.0 start
 ```

 Once `dockerfiles` directory is a part of your custom Che assembly repo, you may set up CI jobs to regularly build and push nightly and tagged images.

 8. Optional.
 Custom Che configuration.
-If your assembly needs custom config (default configuration comes with the init image), you need to work with addons.
-See example for [OpenShift plugin]  (https://github.com/codenvy/plugin-openshift/tree/master/dockerfiles/init/addon)
+If your assembly needs custom config (default configuration comes with the `init` image), you need to work with addons.
+See example for [OpenShift plugin](https://github.com/codenvy/plugin-openshift/tree/master/dockerfiles/init/addon)

 Just mimic structure and approach, remove unnecessary properties and add your custom ones.
-If your assembly does not use custom properties, you do not need a custom init image, and may use `eclipse/che-init:$TAG` in `dockerfiles/build.include`
+If your assembly does not use custom properties, you do not need a custom init image at all, and may use `eclipse/che-init:$TAG` in `dockerfiles/build.include`

 # Example